slatedocs/slate/source/index.html.md

 429 | Too Many Requests -- You have exceed the rate limit.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- This shouldn't generally happen.
 Either a deploy is in process, or Affinity services are down.

+**Note:** Requests must be sent over HTTPS.
+Requests sent over HTTP will not return any data in order to ensure your sensitive information remains secure.

 ## Rate Limiting
 Each API key is limited to 150k requests per day.
 Once you hit the quota, all further requests will return an error code of